kubernetes/website/README.md

 ## Instructions for Contributing to the Docs/Website

-**NOTE: This branch is for experimental documentation prototypes only.
-To see the contents of this repo served as a website, visit [https://k8sdocs.github.io](https://k8sdocs.github.io).**
+**NOTE: To see the contents of this repo served as a website, visit [https://k8sdocs.github.io](https://k8sdocs.github.io).
+This branch is for experimental documentation prototypes only.**

 Welcome!
 We are very pleased you want to contribute to the documentation and/or website for Kubernetes.